hmyuuu/kirin/docs/cookbook/paulilang/pauli.md

 But, wait:
 if constant folding can evaluate additions, couldn't it also evaluate multiplications?
-Wouldn't the make our multiplication rewrite pass obsolete?
+Wouldn't that make our multiplication rewrite pass obsolete?
 Sort of:
 this would mean that you still evaluate a whole bunch of matrix products, just at compile time rather than at runtime.
 Our rewriting pass, instead uses a symbolic approach to rewrite multiplications without the need to actually evaluate a matrix multiplication.